trjohnst/lambda-flask-boilerplate/README.md

 # Overview

-This is a boilerplate repo to get started with [zappa](https://github.com/Miserlou/Zappa) and jump off from where [these instructions](https://hackernoon.com/deploy-a-serverless-flask-application-on-aws-lambda-d8ca58af42a4) land (plus a little bit of debugging done for you).
+This is a boilerplate repo to get started with [Zappa](https://github.com/Miserlou/Zappa).
+You can use it to build a docker image that can be used to create containers for deploying serverless python apps (built with frameworks like [Flask](http://flask.pocoo.org/), [Django](https://www.djangoproject.com/), etc) to AWS.
+It was made with [these instructions](https://hackernoon.com/deploy-a-serverless-flask-application-on-aws-lambda-d8ca58af42a4) and includes a few fixes for issues that I experienced with the setup.

-These files can be used to setup a basic docker image that can be used to create containers to deploy to AWS.
+This was run on Docker 18.06.1 on a Mac.

-I'm using the [python:3.6-alpine](https://github.com/docker-library/python/blob/0c0365d804c2ef4ee8edef652e6a39cdf461e3b2/3.6/alpine3.8/Dockerfile) as a base image to keep things lightweight.
+I'm using [python:3.6-alpine](https://github.com/docker-library/python/blob/0c0365d804c2ef4ee8edef652e6a39cdf461e3b2/3.6/alpine3.8/Dockerfile) as a base image to keep things lightweight.
 The resulting image will be under 500MB.

 # Usage